aquanetwork/aquachain/README.md

 Start HTTP JSON/RPC server for remote connections, listening on 192.168.1.5:8543, able to be accessed only by 192.168.1.6:

-	aquachain -rpc -rpchost 192.168.1.5 -allowip 192.168.1.6
+	aquachain -rpc -rpchost 192.168.1.5 -allowip 192.168.1.6/32

-By default, the `-rpc` flag is safe for local access (from the same machine).
+With no other RPC flags, the `-rpc` flag alone is safe for local usage (from the same machine).

 Security Note about RPC: Please be aware that hosting a public RPC server (0.0.0.0) will allow strangers access to your system.
 Do not use the